kyl88/Cosmic_ChatUI_Version2_Radical_AI/README.md

-# QuantumBot_Core_Version2_Radical_AI
+# CosmoChat_UI_Version2_Radical_AI
-QuantumChat Bot is a sophisticated chat application built using modern backend technologies.
-It is coupled with a robust backend powered by Node.js and Firebase Firestore.
-With features such as real-time message delivery, user authentication, and chat history.
+CosmoChat UI is a state-of-the-art chat interface designed to enhance online communication through a seamless and interactive user experience.
+Built using advanced frontend technologies such as React and Redux, it incorporates OpenAI's GPT technology to offer intelligent, automated responses, enriching user interaction.
+Key features include real-time message delivery, customizable user themes, and a responsive layout.
+By integrating with OpenAI, CosmoChat UI aims to transform standard messaging into dynamic conversations, ensuring messages are not just exchanged but are also engaging and insightful.